tomdrewes/craft.js/packages/core/README.md

   </strong>
 </p>

+<strong>This repository contains a fork of the original craft.js project, with some feature additions/revisions by Aveo Systems.
+The original MIT license terms are unchanged.</strong>

 Page editors are a great way to provide an excellent user experience.
 However, to build one is often a pretty dreadful task.

 There're existing libraries that come with a fully working page editor out of the box with a user interface and editable components.
 However, if you wish to make customisations such as modifying the user interface and its behavior, it will most definitely involve modifying the library itself.